 PAs practice in every state and in every medical setting and specialty, improving healthcare access and quality.

-The MS-PAS is a 27 month program that combines a both didactic and clinical phases.
-The 12 month didactic phase will engage students in classroom and laboratory instruction in medical science, clinical medicine, and medicinal research.
-During the clinical phase students will hone their clinical and procedural skills through supervised rotations in hospitals, clinics, and other medical settings.
+The MS-PAS is a 28-month intensive program that combines a both didactic and clinical phases.
+The 14 month didactic phase will engage students in classroom and laboratory instruction in basic and medical science.
+During the clinical phase, students will engage in the following six-week core clinical clerkships: family medicine, internal medicine, pediatrics, emergency medicine, women’s health, behavioral and mental health, and surgery.
+Students will also be able to select two six week elective clerkships. their clinical and procedural skills through supervised rotations in hospitals, clinics, and other medical settings.

 Drury University has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Drury University anticipates matriculating its first class in August 2023, pending achieving Accreditation – Provisional status at the March 2023 ARC-PA meeting.
 Accreditation – Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.